J4X-98/Writeups/Websites/DamnVulnerableDeFi/02_NaiveReceiver/writeup.md

     });
 ```

-After this the receiver has transferred all his money to the pool and we solved the challenge
+After this, the receiver transferred all his money to the pool and we solved the challenge

 ### Hard Way

 The description state that we should also be able to do everything in one transaction.
-This is also achievable pretty easy.
-I just implemented a small attack contract, which if called, just calls the same flashloan function 10x.
+This is also achievable pretty easily.
+I just implemented a small attack contract, which if called, just calls the same flash loan function 10x.
 So we have one tx for everything.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED